fontforge/fontforge/doc/sphinx/appendices/ff-history.rst

 substantial rewrite of the type2 output code and decreased the size of my output fonts considerably.
 My new comparison command was helpful in debugging.
 Nonetheless I introduced a number of bugs.
 Which got fixed, of course.
-But it made me leary of doing the same thing for type1 output.
+But it made me leery of doing the same thing for type1 output.
 After all, Adobe doesn't even produce type1 fonts any more, so surely I don't need to optimize them.
 Michael Zedler said otherwise, and after great effort on his part induced me (in October 2006) to make better use of subroutines in Type1 output also.
 No bugs